 How to Collect and Analyse the Required Data

-Determine the indicator's value by conducting individual interviews with a representative sample of the target group members:
+Determine the indicator's value by conducting individual interviews with a representative sample of women aged 15 - 49 years:

 1) Check whether yesterday was a special day (religious festival or celebration) when an unusually varied or limited diet was eaten - if so, do not proceed with collecting dietary data as it is likely that they will not reflect a typical diet.